sascristian/HeyberryAI/README.md

 - added results property to all skills
 - desktop_launcher - added ability to open urls instead of google searching (non-vocal skill usecase)
-- ip skill - blacklisted, using the7erm diagnostics skill for this

 # Privacy Enhancements